 They need to eat forage high in fibers for many hours a day.
-There digestion system is comprised of a small stomach and very long and large intestinals.
-Consuming small amounts of fibrous forage, more or less all day and night long, keeps their digestion system healthy.
+Their digestive system is comprised of a small stomach and very long and large intestines.
+Consuming small amounts of fibrous forage, more or less all day and night long, keeps their digestive system healthy.

 It is important to note that our horses are living and working in the mountains, which means that they are very fit, and that their systems can deal with a few hours of mountain grass every day.
 Many horses have problems digesting fresh, green grass, and will develop laminitis.
 Therefore limiting the horses access to fresh grass, and instead feeding them dry grasshay, is a safe and healthy way to feed horses.

 All horses on Masia Fogueres are kept barefoot and trimmed regularly.

 Horses need to be kept barefoot in order to have healthy hooves.